Parsl/parsl/docs/userguide/apps.rst

 Returns
 ^^^^^^^

-A Bash app, like a Python app, returns an AppFuture.
+A Bash app, like a Python app, returns an AppFuture, which the programmer can use to determine when the app has completed (e.g., via `future.result()` as in the preceding code fragment).
-However the value returned inside the AppFuture has no real meaning.
+A Bash app can only return results via files specified via ``outputs``, ``stderr``, or ``stdout``  the value returned inside the AppFuture has no real meaning.

-If a bash app exits with unix exit code 0, then the AppFuture will complete.
-If a bash app exits with any other code, this will be treated as a failure, and the AppFuture will instead contain an AppFailure exception.
+If the Bash app exits with Unix exit code 0, then the AppFuture will complete.
+If the Bash app exits with any other code, this will be treated as a failure, and the AppFuture will instead contain an AppFailure exception.
 The Unix exit code can be accessed through the `exitcode` attribute of that AppFailure.